dearfrankg/font-strategies/README.md

 ## Critical FOFT with Data URI

+> GOLD STANDARD
+- This is the current gold standard

 This variation of the Critical FOFT approach simply changes the mechanism through which we load the first stage.
 Instead of using our normal font loading JavaScript API to initiate a download, we simply embed the web font as a inline Data URI directly in the markup.
 As previously discussed, this will block initial render but since we’re only embedding a very small subset roman web font this is a small price to pay to mostly eliminate FOUT.

 RECOMMENDATION: THIS IS THE CURRENT GOLD STANDARD, IN MY OPINION.

 ## Critical FOFT with preload

+> WARNING
+- only supported by chrome at this time

 This variation of the Critical FOFT approach simply changes the mechanism through which we load the first stage.
 Instead of using our normal font loading JavaScript API to initiate a download, we use the new preload web standard as described above in the preload method.
 This should trigger the download sooner than previously possible.